Neural Scaling Laws for Deep Regression: Result

 \subsection{Neural network realizations}

 Our atomistic spin simulations of twisted bilayer CrI\textsubscript{3} \cite{Kim2023, PhysRevB.108.L100401, Kim2024, Lee_2024, Kim2025} generated 162782 pairs of simulated magnetic domain images.
 These magnetic domain images exhibit regular yet complex variation patterns in response to changes in the underlying spin model parameters \cite{PhysRevResearch.3.013027, Zheng2022, Kim2023, PhysRevB.108.L100401, Kim2024, Kim2025}, as illustrated in Fig.~\ref{fig:model}(a).
 The parameter estimation model employed in this study takes local out-of-plane magnetization, represented as two-dimensional arrays, as input, and predicts the underlying magnetic Hamiltonian parameters \((\theta, J, D)\) as output [Fig.~\ref{fig:model}(b)].
 Using various neural network architectures—including fully-connected networks (FCNs), ResNet-18 \cite{He2016-ResNet}, and a vision transformer (ViT) \cite{dosovitskiy2021image}—we investigate how the MSE test loss in parameter prediction scales with the training dataset size.
 We use MSE test loss as our primary metric to measure the network's performance throughout this work.
 For FCNs, we examine a range of model sizes by varying either the number of neurons per hidden layer (with a fixed number of hidden layers) or the number of hidden layers (with a fixed number of neurons in each layer) to investigate how the model size influences the scaling behavior of the test loss.
 The training datasets are randomly sampled, and the values of the test loss are averaged over multiple network realizations.
+Each realization is defined as an independently trained instance of the network, starting with a random initialization for its weights and biases.
 A consistent test dataset is used throughout this study.
 Further details on the atomistic spin simulations and deep learning methods can be found in the Methods section.

 Figures~\ref{fig3}(a)–(d) illustrate the test loss distributions among various network realizations within the same network architecture and training dataset size.
 The test loss distributions are not uniform due to the intrinsic stochasticity of random sampling and the inherent randomness in the network optimization process~\cite{Mitchell1997}.
 The non-uniformity of the distribution is particularly significant in smaller models where outliers with relatively poor performance incidentally appear [Figs.~\ref{fig3}(a) and (c)].
 The presence of outliers biases the arithmetic mean, rendering it an unreliable measure of average performance, especially in smaller models.
 In contrast, the geometric mean exhibits greater robustness to outliers and provides a more accurate representation of the test loss distribution.
 Accordingly, we adopt the geometric mean to evaluate the average performance across different network realizations.
 Using the geometric mean provides a consistent framework for assessing model performance across various network sizes.